Email List Cleaning Service

 Email validation typically refers to checking a single address in real time — for example, at signup to reject typos and disposable addresses before they enter your database.
 Email list cleaning refers to batch-processing an existing list to remove accumulated invalid contacts.
 The underlying SMTP checks are the same, but the workflow differs: validation is a real-time gate at data entry, while list cleaning is periodic maintenance applied to stored contacts.
 See our Advanced Email Validation API for single-address real-time checking.

 Yes.
-The POST /api/v1/email/advanced/batch/csv endpoint accepts a multipart form with a CSV or plain text
+The POST /api/v1/email/advanced/batch/csv endpoint accepts a

-file up to 1MB per request.
-The first column is used as the email address; header rows are detected and skipped automatically.
+is used as the email address; header rows are detected and skipped automatically.

-For files larger than 1MB, split them and send multiple requests, then merge the results.
+For files larger than 1MB, split them and send multiple requests, then merge the

 A catch-all domain is configured to accept all incoming email regardless of whether a specific mailbox exists — so SMTP verification cannot confirm the individual inbox.
 They're common in enterprise and government domains (where the address is often real), but also used to capture harvested emails.
 A conservative approach is to treat them as risky: keep them in a separate segment and monitor bounce rates before sending at full volume.